 The Board undertook this action in response to Governor Youngkin's Executive Order No.19 (2022), which encouraged the review of regulations with the focus on streamlining and reducing regulatory requirements and burdens.
-Because this action reduces the burden on law enforcement agencies and takes advantage of technological advances that permit an easier process with the appropriate procedural safeguards for requesting DNA Data Bank information, it should not be controversial.
+Because this action reduces the burden on law enforcement agencies and utilizes the Department's already existing DNA data bank sample tracking system, it should not be controversial.